-nss_slurm is an optional NSS plugin that can permit passwd and group resolution for a job on the compute node to be serviced through the local slurmstepd process, rather than through some alternate network-based service such as LDAP, SSSD, or NSLCD.
+nss_slurm is an optional NSS plugin that can permit passwd, group and cloud node host resolution for a job on the compute node to be serviced through the local slurmstepd process, rather than through some alternate network-based service such as LDAP, DNS, SSSD, or NSLCD.

 When enabled on the cluster, for each job, the job's user will have their full struct passwd info — username, uid, primary gid, gecos info, home directory, and shell — securely sent as part of each step launch, and cached within the slurmstepd process.
 This info will then be provided to any process launched by that step through the getpwuid()/getpwnam()/getpwent() system calls.

 For group information — from the getgrgid()/getgrnam()/getgrent() system calls —, an abbreviated view of struct group will be provided.
 Within a given process, the response will include only those groups that the user belongs to, but with only the user themselves listed as a member.
 The full list of group members is not provided.

 For host information — from the gethostbyname()/gethostbyname system calls —, an abbreviated view of struct hostent will be provided.
 Within a given process, the response will include only the cloud hosts that belong to allocation.

 All of this information is populated by slurmctld as it is seen on the host running slurmctld.

 In your Slurm build directory, navigate to contribs/nss_slurm/ and run: